Notes on Antique Textiles, Folk Art & Timeless Traditions – Jaina Mishra

 It is an anachronistic party of people from different eras.

-“A Midnight in Paris” type of meeting – and instead of artsy people, these are all spiritual leaders.
+“A Midnight in Paris” type of meeting – and instead of artsy people, these are all spiritual leaders from various periods in time congregating in the field of the Phulkari.

-And then there are two words that the Punjabis too are challenged by:
+And then there are two words that took awhile to figure out.

 Majnu is famed for his star-crossed love for Laila and AURAT = woman.